avlidienbrunn/archivealchemist/README.md

 ### Archive Type Detection

-Archive Alchemist determines the archive type in two ways:
+If `-t`/`--type` flag is not specified, Archive Alchemist determines the archive type in two ways:

 1. **Magic Bytes Detection**: For existing archives, the tool identifies the format by examining the file's content signature.